 Vertical: Use Story-telling Structure to strengthen the relationship between components

 Use storytelling methods to indicate the relationship between each component.
 In this dashboard, we reveal the data gradually.
-At the beginning of the dashboard, we displayed the result of the scoring questions.
-Then when users keep scrolling they will see the analysis of open questions response and get the insight of how each sentiment influences customers buying decisions.
+In the beginning, we displayed the result of the scoring questions.
+When users keep scrolling they will see the analysis of machine learning results and get insight into how each sentiment influences customers buying decisions.